Raymond-Qiancx/raymond-qiancx.github.io/_pages/about.md

 # 🎖 Academical Services
-- Reviewer of IEEE Transactions on Multimedia
+- Reviewer of IEEE Transactions on Multimedia (TMM), IEEE Transactions on Circuits and Systems for Video Technology (TCSVT).

 # 📖 Educations
 - *2024.06 - 2026.05*, Mathematics and Computer Science, Bachelor of Science, Arcadia University (Official 2+2 Program).